rajeeja/rajeeja.github.io/_pages/about.md

 My journey showcases innovation, collaboration, and impactful contributions to computational science.
 My work continues to shape the landscape of high-performance computing, leaving an indelible mark on the field.

+## Green Card Journey :)
 Ah, I should add that about my journey to the EB1-A green card; it was a bit like waiting for a perfectly brewed cup of coffee.
 It seemed like an eternity, but oh, the sweet aroma of success was worth it!
 So here’s the scoop: after what felt like a gazillion paperwork seasons and a marathon of patience, I finally snagged that coveted EB1-A green card in March 2024.
 It’s like winning the bureaucratic lottery, and now I’m ready to paint the town red, white, and blue! 🎉🇺🇸

+Applied EB2 in 2013,
+PD Sep-2014,
+EB1-A applied in 2022, - should have applied earlier :(
+PD 2023, ported date from EB2 to EB1-A
+Approved and card received March 2024.

 <!-- ## What do I do? -->

 <!-- I'm a Principal Research Software Specialist at the Argonne National Laboratory in the suburbs of Chicago.
 I enjoy interacting with the local junior high and high school students in STEM-related activities.
 As things get back to normal after the pandemic, I am contributing to the masters program at UChicago, Autumn 2022 grader for [Introduction to Unix Systems](https://mpcs-courses.cs.uchicago.edu/2022-23/autumn/courses/mpcs-51082-1) -->